-WALGA's Economic Development Framework describes the role of large Metropolitan LGA's such as the City of Wanneroo as enablers and facilitators.
+WALGA's Economic Development Framework describes the role of large Metropolitan Local Government Areas (LGA) such as the City of Wanneroo as enablers and facilitators.
 The City is a strong supporter of local and regional economic development and is committed long term to fostering a business friendly environment and removing barriers to growth.

-Figure 2 below illustrates how the City intends to create a strong enabling environment to support business establishment, growth and encourage new investment.
-An example of this commitment is the City's ongoing partnership with the Small Business Development Corporation to reform the Business Approvals user experience for our customers.
+Figure 2 below illustrates how the City intends to create a strong, enabling environment to support business establishment, growth and encourage new investment.
+An example of this commitment is the City's ongoing partnership with the Small Business Development Corporation to reform the business approvals user experience for customers.